rtmigo/neatest_py/README.md

   setup.py
 ```

-In this example, `neatest` will stop with error.
+In the following example, `neatest` will stop with error.
 You should manually specify
 the `start_dir`.

 ```